tutorgen/HPIT-node-client/README.md

-# HPIT (Hyper-Personalized Intelligent Tutor) Python Client Libraries
+# HPIT (Hyper-Personalized Intelligent Tutor) Nodejs  Client Libraries

 ## What is HPIT?